 Tips to Avoid Mushy Rice

-- Avoid over stirring.
+- Avoid over-stirring.

 - Add water in batches so the rice doesn't overcook.

-- When rice is fully cooked, turn off the heat and keep it covered so it becomes fluffy.
+- When rice is fully cooked, please turn off the heat and keep it covered so it becomes fluffy.

 Storage Tips

-It can also be frozen for up to 3 months.
-Let it thaw in the refrigerator overnight and then microwave to reheat.
+Any leftovers can be stored in an airtight container in the fridge for 4-5 days.It can also be frozen for up to 3 months.
+Thaw in the refrigerator overnight and then microwave to reheat.

 Authentic Jambalaya